siomarapantarotto/ATMConsulting/README.md

 ## Setup
-To run this project, just download the project directory to your "AndroidStudioProjects" folder and run it.
+To run this app sample, download the project directory to your "AndroidStudioProjects" folder, let gradle solve dependencies if necessary and run it.

 ## App screenshots